 Heavy-duty vehicles, including diesel trucks and school buses, are prohibited from idling for more than five minutes at a time, with few exceptions; learn about the anti-idling law and required vehicle emissions inspections.

-You can also visit the EPA website (leaves DEC's website) for more information on reducing children's exposure to diesel exhaust and the amount of air pollution created by diesel school buses.
+You can also visit the EPA website for more information on reducing children's exposure to diesel exhaust and the amount of air pollution created by diesel school buses.

 Pest Management